Warren Buffett Stocks Ranked: The Berkshire Hathaway Portfolio

-For years, Warren Buffett has told investors to keep it simple: Buy an S&P 500 index fund, and also keep a little something in Treasuries to help you sleep well in down markets.
+Warren Buffett's advice for most investors has always been simple: Buy an S&P 500 Index fund, and while you're at it, throw a little money into Treasuries to help you sleep well in down markets.

-But Buffett finally took his own medicine in 2019's final innings, buying not one but two S&P 500-tracking exchange-traded funds (ETFs).
+Buffett finally took his own medicine in 2019's final innings, however, buying not one but two S&P 500-tracking exchange-traded funds (ETFs).

-The first of those is America's first ETF: the SPDR S&P 500 Trust ETF (SPY, $362.57).
+The first of those is America's first ETF: the SPDR S&P 500 Trust ETF (SPY, $392.30).
 The SPY tracks the 500 components of the S&P 500 Index.
-It does so for a song, too, costing just 0.0945% annually, which comes to just $9.45 annually on a $10,000 investment.
+It does so for an extremely reasonable 0.0945% annually, which comes to just $9.45 annually on a $10,000 investment.
 While many use it as a buy-and-hold investment, its high volume makes it a popular tool for traders, too.